 Like the rest of the poems contained within Masters’ greatest work, Spoon River Anthology, the speaker in this piece is someone who has passed on.
 Each of the poems in this volume is inspired by the lives of those that lived in the same area that Masters did.

-The poem begins with the speaker, Minerva, introducing herself.
+‘Minerva Jones’ begins with the speaker, Minerva, introducing herself.
 She calls herself by her first name and tells the reader straight away that she is the “village poetess.”
-Throughout her life she did not receive any acclaim from critics or even from those living in her same town.
-She was “Hooted at,” and “jeered at” by the young ne’er-do-wells , or “Yahoos” on the streets.
+Throughout her life, she did not receive any acclaim from critics or even from those living in her same town.
+She was “Hooted at,” and “jeered at” by the young ne’er-do-wells, or “Yahoos” on the streets.
 This is a direct reference to the “Yahoos” referenced in Jonathon Swift’s Gulliver’s Travels.
 By making this reference the speaker is trying to prove that she is educated and has an understanding of literature.

 No one in her town took her seriously and she believes this was due to the fact that she had a “heavy body” and was “cock-eyed” with a “rolling” manner of walking.
 It is clear from this short description that the village people found her unattractive and easy to make fun of.

 The speaker also describes “Butch” Weldy, another character from the Spoon River Anthology, who was able to “capture” her after a “brutal hunt.”
-This “hunt” is one of romantic pursuit.
-It is not clear in this piece whether she was raped, or a willing participant in their intercourse, but she fell pregnant.
+This “hunt” suggests that”butch” is chasing her sexually.
+The suggestion being she was raped and she consequently fell pregnant.

 He left me to my fate with Doctor Meyers;